sysflow-telemetry/sf-processor/docs/POLICIES.md

 var Action MyAction
 ```

-For matching records above action can be executed by specifying `action: [now]` as part of the rule.
+For the matching records above action can be executed by specifying `actions: [now]` as part of the rule.

 Using the Golang compiler switch `-buildmode=plugin`, the action code is compiled into a shared object file (`.so`).
 There is no limit to the number of user-defined actions.
 The policy engine loads all `.so` files found in the action directory specified via the `actiondir` parameter of the pipeline configuration.